johnosbb/ProgrammingInPyQT/Spacy/ExtendingSpacy.md

 ## Using the packaged Model

-We can then use the installed model with having to reference the custom factory code directly as an import.
+We can then use the installed model without having to reference the custom factory code directly as an import.

 ```python